mrhdias/secutio/docs/index.md

   - <ins>none</ins>: It exists only for convenience, but does not make any transformations.

 ### Custom Attributes
 Custom attributes can be added to the elements where "tasks" are specified, allowing one to override the default value of one property with another.
 The property in the "tasks" file that defines the attribute must always begin with the substring 'attribute-' followed by the attribute with property to replace.
-This transformation is available for the following properties: action, src-file, method, remove, target, swap, before, after, and trigger.
+This transformation is available for the following properties: action, src-data, method, remove, target, swap, before, after, and trigger.

 Example: